Updated October 15, 2020

 Americans can travel to Belarus.
 There’s no testing requirement currently.

-Woohoo Americans can travel to Croatia for tourism!
+Woohoo Americans can travel to Croatia!
 You must provide proof of accommodation reservations.
 You must provide a negative COVID test from 48 hours before travel.

 The EU has reopened its external borders to some countries since July 1 but the US is not on the list.